mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 PreVis - demo account for wider access for anyone running workshops?
 (Ask Toan)

 ## Intro:
-### Definitions: Data Visualisation - 3D visualisation - Virtual Reality
+### Definitions: Data Visualisation, 3D visualisation, Virtual Reality

 - Data visualisation is a broader topic with increasing relevance to all research, and ties in particularly with the increased application of data science and machine learning to research data
 - 3D visualisation is a subset of data visualisation with a long history of use in science for visualising computational research data
 - Virtual reality technology is a new way of engaging with these kinds of visual datasets for both analysis of data and outreach and communication of research data results